Japanese sword: Jōkotō – Kotō (Old swords)

-Early examples of iron swords were straight tsurugi, chokutō and others with unusual shapes, some of styles and techniques probably derived from Chinese dao, and some directly imported through trade.
+Early examples of iron swords were straight tsurugi, chokutō and others with unusual shapes, some of the styles and techniques were derived from Chinese dao, and some directly imported through trade.
 The swords of this period were a mixture of swords of Japanese original style and those of Chinese style brought to Japan via the Korean Peninsula and East China Sea.
 The cross-sectional shape of the blades of these early swords was an isosceles triangular hira-zukuri, and the kiriha-zukuri sword, which sharpened only the part close to the cutting edge side of a planar blade, gradually appeared.
 Swords of this period are classified as jōkotō and are often referred to in distinction from Japanese swords.